SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 ### Post installation tasks

-The following sections explain the tasks that can be performed using the post-installation script:
+The following sections explain the tasks that can be performed using the post-installer utility:

 1. [Configure network](/guides/edge/installation/#configuring-the-edge-network)
 2. [Run post-installation](/guides/edge/installation/#running-the-post-installation-process)